 Also see IRS publication 969 regarding HSAs on an annual basis.

 Another option through Private Health Insurance Plans is a Flexible Spending Account (FSA).
 With an FSA, an employee sets aside a portion of earnings, which are not subject to payroll taxes, to pay for “qualified expenses.”
 Funds that are deposited into an FSA must be spent during the calendar year.
 Like an HSA, you should seek advice from your Human Resources Department on what they define as qualified expenses, and specifically if your incontinence supplies would qualify.
 Save all your receipts throughout the year as they will need to be submitted to the plan administrator to receive reimbursement checks.

 Affordable Care Act – The Affordable Care Act will change how some people have insurance coverage.
-The Act is in the process of implementation.
 For answers to many questions regarding how this act may or may not impact you, check the government website devoted to information on this new law at Healthcare.gov.